sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/gpio.rst

 GPIO
 ----

-System configuration: 4 groups of GPIO (General Purpose Input/Output), GPIO0 ~ GPIO3.
+The system includes 4 groups of GPIO (General Purpose Input/Output) under Active Domain, which are GPIO0 ~ GPIO3, and 1 group of GPIO under No-die Domain, RTCSYS_GPIO.
 Each group of GPIO provides 32 programmable input and output pins.

+Note: In this manual, GPIOA is often used instead of GPIO0, GPIOB instead of GPIO1, GPIOC instead of GPIO2, and GPIOD instead of GPIO3.

 The direction of each pin can be arbitrarily set as input or output, used to generate output signals for specific applications or collect input signals for specific applications.
 When set as an input pin, the GPIO can be used as an interrupt source; when set as an output pin, each GPIO can independently output 0 or 1.